getify/You-Dont-Know-JS/types-grammar/ch1.md

 | :--- |
 | The principle I always apply in making such determinations: use the closest-matched, and least capable, feature/tool, for any task. |

 Moreover, there are a few places where `` `..` `` style strings are disallowed.
 For example, the `"use strict"` pragma cannot use back-ticks, or the pragma will be silently ignored (and thus the program accidentally runs in non-strict mode).
-Also, this style of strings cannot be used in quoted property names of object literals, or in the ES Module `import .. from ..` module-specifier clause.
+Also, this style of strings cannot be used in quoted property names of object literals, destruturing patterns, or in the ES Module `import .. from ..` module-specifier clause.

 My take: use `` `..` `` delimited strings where allowed, but only when interpolation/multi-line is needed; and keep using `".."` or `'..'` delimited strings for everything else.